-SAMPLE THE MAIN LINE ow for something very different from rustic Lancaster County-the Main Line, Philadelphia's premier western suburbs made famous in the Kathryn Hepburn movie, The Philadelphia Story.
-This 15-mile stretch running along Route 30 (a.k.a.
-Lancaster Avenue, farther west, Lancaster Pike) between Bolo Cynwyd and Pooli got its name because it parallels what was the Pennsylvania Railroad's main rail line from Philadelphia to Chicago.
-Many Railroad shareholders built lavish homes, often by famous architects, along this rail line and were followed by more of Philadelphia's elite, until the area became "the" upscale place to live.
-Roam north of Lancaster Ave., a wonderland of estates, beautifully landscaped mansions, near-mansions and merely very, very big houses.
-Wander winding, tree-lined lanes and enjoy the scenery in an area where a GPS comes in handy for getting back to Route 30.
-You'll find great shopping and dining along Lancaster Ave. with new boutiques, specialty shops, trendy bars and fashionable eateries added to the mix.
-(See sidebar on "Towns to Tour.")
-Two of the prettiest towns, Malvern and Wayne, have shopping areas where you can park and browse from shop to shop.
-More on Wayne in: "Wayne Is Blooming" online at CountyLinesMagazine.com.
-Ardmore's Suburban Square-an upscale, outdoor shopping center with 75 years of history-is home to a charming selection of shops.
-Ardmore is also home to Tired Hands Brewing Company, a local brewery with a national reputation and two brewpubs, including the 260-seat Fermentaria.
-35 Cricket Terr., Ardmore.
-TiredHands.com.
-Off the Main Line, but worth a trip for shoppers, is the King of Prussia Mall, one of the country's largest malls, packed with upscale designer stores-from Cartier to Tiffany, Hermes to Henri Bendel and even Tesla Motors.
-Farther west on Route 30 in Devon, you'll spot the blue wall of the Devon Horse Show grounds, home to world-class and local equestrian shows.
-Next May the 121st Devon Horse Show and Country Fair will be held there-the big 120th was in 2016, but mark you calendar for 2021 for the 125th!
-June and July host the Brandywine Valley Summer Series and September welcomes Dressage at Devon and Devon Fall Classic.
-DevonHorseShow.net; DressageAtDevon.org.
-A fascinating aspect of life on the Main Line is the large number of private schools and colleges located there.
-Starting with St. Joseph's University (technically in Philadelphia), and heading west, you'll find Haverford College, Harcum College, Bryn Mawr College, Rosemont College, Villanova University (home to great basketball), Eastern College, Cabrini College and Immaculata University.
-Over a dozen elite private schools are located there, too.
-If you're ready for a walk, we suggest visiting the campus of Haverford College, on Lancaster Ave.
-Highlights of this picture-perfect campus include a popular 3-mile jogging path, over 300 labeled trees in the 18-acre Pinetum (collection of living coniferous trees), a 3.5-acre pond that attracts resident ducks and geese, and a well-used cricket field, home to the only varsity cricket team in the country.
-There's also art, gardens and history along the Main Line.
+Off the Main Line, but worth a trip for shoppers, is the King of Prussia Mall, one of the country's largest malls, packed with upscale designer stores-from Cartier to Tiffany, Hermes If you're ready for a walk, we suggest visiting the campus of Haverford College, on Lancaster Ave.
+Highlights of this picture-perfect campus include a popular 3-mile jogging path, over 300 labeled trees in the 18-acre Pinetum (collection of living coniferous trees), a 3.5-acre pond that attracts resident ducks and geese, and a well-used cricket field, home to the only There's also art, gardens and history along the Main Line.
 Visit the Wayne Art Center and its changing exhibits and Main Line Art Center in Haverford where you should "expect the unexpected."
-WayneArt.org: MainLineArt.org.
-Distinctive local gardens range from Chanticleer Garden, a former private residence in Wayne, now known as "a pleasure garden"; to Jenkins Arboretum with its collection of native plants in Devon; and the Barnes Foundation Arboretum in Merion with specimen and rare plants.
-Chanticleer Garden.org; Jenkins Arboretum.org; Barnes Foundation.org/Visit/Merion.
+WayneArt.org; MainLineArt.org.
+Distinctive local gardens range from Chonticleer Gorden, a former private residence in Wayne, now known as "a pleasure garden"; to Jenkins Arboretum with its collection of native plants in Devon: and the Bornes Foundation Arboretum in Merion with specimen and rare plants.
+ChanticleerGarden.org; JenkinsArboretum.org; BarnesFoundation.org/Visit/Merion.
 For a little history, visit the pristine Paoli Battlefield, where British troops routed General Wayne in 1777, or Waynesborough, a magnificent Georgian-style country manor house and home to General Anthony Wayne.
-PBPFInc.org: HistoricWaynesborough.org. ur final stop on the Main Line is a special gem, the stunning home and studio of renowned artist and sculptor Wharton Esherick (1887-1970), called "Thoreau in wood," who inspired the Studio furniture movement.
+PBPFInc.org; HistoricWaynesborough.org. ur final stop on the Main Line is a special gem, the stunning home and studio of renowned artist and sculptor Wharton Esherick (1887-1970), called "Thoreau in wood," who inspired the Studio furniture movement.
 The Wharton Esherick Museum is a National Historic Landmark for Architecture, housing 50 years of work from organic Arts & Crafts pieces, to sharp-edged Expressionist objects, to curvilinear free forms for which the artist is best known.
 Esherick's hilltop studio/residence has been preserved much as it was when he lived and worked there, with over 200 works displayed: paintings, woodcuts, prints, sculpture, furniture and more.
 The dramatic spiral stairway is a piece of sculpture in itself!
 Guided tours for adults, res. req.
 Tues-Fri, 10 to 4, groups only; Sat, 10 to 4; Sun, 1 to 4.
 Horseshoe Trail, Malvern.
 Virtual tours on the website.
 WhartonEsherickMuseum.org.